texfaq/texfaq.github.io/FAQ-inst-texlive.md

 tlmgr option repository http://mirror.ctan.org/systems/texlive/tlnet
 ```
 which passes the decision to the mirror selector.
 You can (of course)
-specify a particular archive or mirror that you ''trust'', or even a
+specify a particular archive or mirror that you "trust", or even a
 local disc copy that you keep up-to-date (disc space and bandwidth are
-so cheap nowadays, that a ''home mirror'' of CTAN is a feasible
+so cheap nowadays, that a "home mirror" of CTAN is a feasible
 proposition).

 To update a single package, use: